March 2026

 (View PDF)

-Updated job numbers from the state have been delayed due to the federal government shutdown.
-Without official data-and with ICE related concerns - the job market may be weaker than it appears.
+Updated employment data from the state has been delayed due to the federal government shutdown.
+In the absence of official figures-and amid ongoing ICE-related concerns-the job market may be weaker than current indicators suggest.

 Economic Pulse